Cádiz: Under Rome's rule

 Although it is not in fact the most westerly city in the Spanish peninsula, for the Romans Cádiz had that reputation.
-The poet Juvenal begins his famous tenth satire with the words: Omnibus in terris quae sunt a Gadibus usque Auroram et Gangen ('In all the lands which exist from Gades as far as Dawn and the Ganges...').
+The poet Juvenal begins his famous tenth satire with the words: Omnibus in terris quae sunt a Gadibus usque Auroram et Gangen ('In all the lands which exist from Gades as far as Dawn and the Ganges ...').

+Switching hands in later antiquity

-The overthrow of Roman power in Hispania Baetica by the Visigoths in the 400s saw the destruction of the original city, of which there remain few remnants today.
+The overthrow of Roman power in Hispania Baetica by the Visigoths in the AD 400s saw the destruction of the original city, of which few traces remain today.
 The site was later reconquered by Justinian in 551 as part of the Byzantine province of Spania.
 It would remain Byzantine until Leovigild's reconquest in 572 returned it to the Visigothic Kingdom.

+Al-Andalus

 Under Moorish rule between 711 and 1262, the city was called Qādis, whence the modern Spanish name was derived.
 A famous Muslim legend developed concerning an "idol" (sanam Qādis) over 100 cubits tall on the outskirts of Cádiz whose magic blocked the strait of Gibraltar with contrary winds and currents; its destruction by Abd-al-Mumin c.
 1145 supposedly permitted ships to sail through the strait once more.
 It also appeared (as Salamcadis) in the 12th-century Pseudo-Turpin's history of Charlemagne, where it was considered a statue of Muhammad and thought to warn the Muslims of Christian invasion.
 Classical sources are entirely silent on such a structure, but it has been conjectured that the origin of the legend was the ruins of a navigational aid constructed in late antiquity.
 Abd-al-Mumin (or Admiral Ali ibn-Isa ibn-Maymun) found that the idol was gilded bronze rather than pure gold, but coined what there was to help fund his revolt.
 In 1217, according to the De itinere Frisonum the city was raided by a group of Frisian crusaders en route to the Holy Land who burned it and destroyed its congregational mosque.
 The Moors were ousted by Alphonso X of Castile in 1262.

+Historically, there was a Jewish community living in Cádiz under Muslim rule.